Dasharo/dasharo-pq/README.md

 ## Usage

-Following procedure was created while testing PC Engines v4.19.0.1.
-It should be generalized after gaining better understanding of the process.
+Following procedure was created while testing PC Engines v24.05.00.01.
+It should be generalized after gaining better understanding of the Dasharo Patchqueue Initiative.

+### Prepare code base

 Clone upstream coreboot, create a branch called patchqueue: